forthright/vile/meta/node/README.md

 This package aims to provide a complete set of plugins and documentation for analyzing your Node projects with [Ferret](https://github.com/forthright/ferret).

+TODO: note about retirejs config settings for turning js off if backend node.

 ## Requirements

 - [Node.js](https://nodejs.org)